Shaher-11/Newsweek/README.md

 ![screenshot](img/newsweek.png)

-This is a replica of Newsweek website built with bootstrap and it's rich components
+This is a replica of Newsweek website built with bootstrap and it's rich component.

 ## Built With